evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_AWD/_index.md

 ## User interface and control

 The Tesla Cybertruck AWD has a single screen for the driver.
 The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.

+Key screen details:

-The touch screen on the dashboard's center is 18.5 inches large.
-For the rear seat passengers, there is an infotainment screen in the second-row center console.
+- The touch screen on the dashboard's center is 18.5 inches large For the rear seat passengers, there is an infotainment screen in the second-row center console.
 The model does not have a head-up display.